Ibrahim Mirza: Patron of the arts

 Ibrahim Mirza on horse, age 16, as young Governor of Mashhad.
 Detail of one of the first miniatures of his Haft Awrang of Jami.
 Painted circa 1556 by Mirza Ali.

 Like other Safavid princes Ibrahim Mirza practiced as a poet, artist and calligrapher, and was a patron of poets, musicians and other artists, but he was especially important for the atelier he maintained for the production of illuminated manuscripts.
-When Shah Tahmasp, previously the leading patron of Persian painting at the time, ceased to commission manuscripts in the 1540s, Ibrahim Mirza's workshop was for a period the most important in Persia.
+When Shah Tahmasp, previously the leading patron of Persian painting at the time, ceased to commission manuscripts in the 1540s, Ibrahim Mirza's workshop was for a period the most important in Iran.
 As a poet he wrote several thousand lines, in Persian and Turkish.

 The Freer Jami contains statements, by the two calligraphers who copied the text, that it was copied at Mashhad.
 Another source states that one of them, Malik al-Daylami, went with Ibrahim Mirza to Mashhad in 1556, and stayed for 18 months, before being recalled by the shah.
 He also tutored Ibrahim in calligraphy.
 Despite requests from the prince, Malik was not allowed back to Mashhad before his death in 1561 or 1562.
 The second calligrapher, Shah Mahmud Nishapuri, who had written the last major commission of Tahmasp, the Khamsa of Nizami, British Library Or.
 2265, died in Mashad in 1564 or 1565.

 There are 28 full-page miniatures, none signed or dated, but modern attributions (not always finding consensus among scholars) have been made to artists including Shaykh Muhammad, an important artist who is recorded as joining Ibrahim Mirza in Sabzavar, and after Ibrahim's death returned to working for the shahs.
 Shaykh Muhammad may have been responsible for the individualized faces in certain pictures, atypical of Persian painting, and looking forward to the Mughal miniature, a tradition that was beginning just in these years.

 Other artists from Tahmasp's atelier joined the service of the Mughal emperor Humayun.
 Indeed, one artist, Mirza Ali, is claimed by Stuart Cary Welch and others to have contributed to the Freer Jami, while the theory of Barbara Brend that he was the same person as Abd al-Samad would place him working for Humayun and his son Akbar in just these years, first in Kabul and then in India.
 Another artist who worked for the prince was Ali Asghar, father of Reza Abbasi, the leading artist of the next generation, who was born around 1565, perhaps at Mashhad.

-Court scene around Sultan Ibrahim Mirza, from the finispiece of the Diwan Of Sultan Ibrahim Mirza, 1582, Aga Khan Museum, Geneva.
+Frontispiece of Haft Awrang of Jami, with detail of Ibrahim Mirza and his wife Gohar Sultan Begum on a bed in a tree.
+1571-72, Mashad, Iran (Topkapi Sarai Museum).